emanuelcaesario/practicum-projects/README.md

 # Music in the Big City

-In this first project of the course, I was assigned to compare the music preferences of Springfield and Shelbyville users.
-As the first project, this project contains some instructions about structure, directions, and conclusions from Practicum.
+In the first project of the course, I was tasked with comparing the music preferences of users in Springfield and Shelbyville.
+This project includes instructions on structure, direction, and conclusions from Practicum.

+To test some of the hypotheses and compare user behavior in the two cities.

-I got data from Y.Music to test some of the hypotheses below and compare user behavior in the two cities.
+The data for this analysis was obtained from Y.Music to test the hypotheses and compare user behavior in the two cities.
+The project was structured to follow instructions provided by Practicum.

 # Hypothesis
-- User activity varies depending on the day and city.
+- User activity varies based on the day and the city they are located in.
-- On Monday mornings, Springfield and Shelbyville users listen to different genres.
-This also applies on Friday nights.
+- On Monday mornings and Friday nights, there are differences in music genre preferences between users in Springfield and Shelbyville.
-- Listeners in Springfield and Shelbyville have different preferences.
-In Springfield, users prefer pop music, while in Shelbyville rap music has more fans.
+- Pop music is more popular among users in Springfield, while rap music has a larger fan base among users in Shelbyville.

 # Data Description
 - 'userID' — User ID